TABLEALL

 First, he learned the basics at a sushi restaurant in Nakano, then worked at the counter of Hinokizaka at the Ritz-Carlton Tokyo in Roppongi for about five years, then moved to Sushi Masuda in Minami Aoyama.
 He learned the techniques from Masuda, who inherited the skills of Jiro Ono.
 Later, he launched Sushi Wakon at the Four Seasons Hotel Kyoto and the Peninsula Tokyo.

-In June 2020, he fulfilled his dream of opening a restaurant bearing his name, and less than a year later, a Michelin star was awarded to the restaurant.
+In June 2020, he fulfilled his dream of opening a restaurant bearing his name, and less than a year later, a star was awarded to the restaurant.
 He actively walks around Tokyo, dining at all types of restaurants on his days off.

 VISION

-He is aware that his position has changed from being an observer to the side of the observed, now that he is independent and has earned a Michelin star.
+He is aware that his position has changed from being an observer to the side of the observed, now that he is independent and has earned a star.
 He considers his involvement with the treasurable Japanese culture of sushi as a mission to ensure that it gets passed down to the next generation, and for this reason, he would like to also focus on training junior chefs.
 Additionally, he wanted to compete on the world stage as a sushi chef, for which he acknowledges the importance of training foreign chefs so he may open restaurants overseas in the future.

 RICE